weijiekoh/clientside/docs/src/montgomery_multiplication.md

 # Implications and future work

-Since web browsers today only support a small set of SIMD opcodes without unpacking them, and benchmarks show that Mitscha-Baude's non-SIMD reduced-radix method outperforms the SIMD-based methods anyway, it stands to reason that it is worthwhile to just use Mitscha-Baude's method.
-If some day browsers support all the SIMD opcodes that Bos and Emmart use without unpacking SIMD vector data, it may then be worthwhile to adopt those methods.
+Since web browsers today only support a small set of SIMD opcodes without unpacking them, and benchmarks show that Mitscha-Baude's non-SIMD reduced-radix method outperforms the SIMD-based methods anyway, it is worthwhile to just use Mitscha-Baude's method.
+If browsers someday support all SIMD opcodes that Bos and Emmart use without unpacking SIMD vector data, it may then be worthwhile to adopt those methods.

-Furthermore, there is a possibility that not all consumer devices support the FMA SIMD opcode.
+Furthermore, it is possible that not all consumer devices support the FMA SIMD opcode.
 To ensure compatibility with as many devices as possible, Mitscha-Baude's method is preferable.

 Conversely, for consumer devices which do support the `i64x2_add` opcode (and others like it), and in applications which do not run in WASM, Emmart's or Bos' methods may be faster.
 For example, a native Android or iOS app could take advantage of such SIMD opcodes for greater effect.
 More analysis and benchmarks are needed to validate this hypothesis.